Liioooo/lio-spa/README.md

 # Lio-SPA Framework

-A simple and lightweight Frawework for creating Single-Page Apps build on top of [lit-html](https://lit-html.polymer-project.org).
+A simple and lightweight Framework for creating Single-Page Apps, built on top of [lit-html](https://lit-html.polymer-project.org).

 ### [Getting Started](docs/main-file.md)

+There is also an [example-project](example-app).

 ## Contributing
 Want to contribute?
 Great!